stanleyrya/scriptable-script-updater/README.md

+# ** Note: This is outdated!
+New vision can be used [here](https://github.com/stanleyrya/scriptable-widget-updater)! **

 # scriptable-universal-widget

+### Description

 Tired of editing widgets on your phone?
 Then this widget script was made for you!

-This script acts as a proxy to a widget "library" hosted somewhere online.
-It calls a configured endpoint to download the widget's code then simply invokes it.
+This script acts as a proxy to another widget hosted somewhere online.
+It calls a configured endpoint to download the widget's code then simply invokes it by loading it as a module.
 This means that you can write code using your computer, push it to a code hosting service, then see the results on your phone!
 Currently tested with Github and Gitlab.

 ### Original Inspiration:
 https://gitlab.com/sillium-scriptable-projects/universal-scriptable-widget/-/tree/master